Graceland creates learning communities where students develop their potential for meaningful and productive lives.

 Recognized by The Princeton Review as a "Best in the Midwest" (2012-2018).

-Academic Programs: Over 40 academic programs, including nine pre-professional programs, 29 undergraduate majors, three master's degrees and a Doctor of Nursing Practice degree.
+Academic Programs: More than 35 academic programs, including nine pre-professional programs, 29 undergraduate majors, three master's degrees and a Doctor of Nursing Practice degree.

 Student to faculty ratio: 17:1 for all undergraduate locations; 16:1 for Lamoni Campus

-Faculty: All Graceland Locations: 63 full-time faculty, 74 percent with a PhD or other terminal degree.
+Faculty: All Graceland Locations: 63 full-time undergraduate faculty, 76 percent with a PhD or other terminal degree.

 Students: All Graceland locations: 1,810 FTE (IPEDS calculation for Full-Time Equivalent)